dshe/StringEnums/README.md

 ## StringEnums&nbsp;&nbsp;

-***A flexible alternative to System.Emum***
+***A flexible alternative to System.Enum***
-- a StringEnum is similar to System.Emum with underlying type string
+- a StringEnum is similar to System.Enum with underlying type string
 - each StringEnum value may be represented by one or more strings
 - a StringEnum is a reference type, so it's default value is null
-- contained in a single C# 7 source file supporting .NET Standard 2.0+ with no dependencies
+- *StringEnums* is contained in a single C# 7 source file supporting .NET Standard 2.0+ with no dependencies
-- faster than attributes
+- faster than using string attributes
 - tested

 #### usage